Benjamin G. Davis

-Associate Professor Benjamin Davis University of Toledo College of Law, a faculty member since 2003 and tenured since 2008, is a graduate of Harvard College (BA) and Harvard Law School and Harvard Business School (JD-MBA) where he was Articles Editor of the Harvard International Law Journal.
-Professor Davis teaches in the areas of Contracts, Alternative Dispute Resolution, Arbitration, Public International Law, and International Business Transactions.
+Professor Benjamin Davis joined the College of Law faculty in 2003 and retired on Jan.
+31, 2021.
+He is a graduate of Harvard College (B.A.), Harvard Law School (J.D), and Harvard Business School (M.B.A.) where he was articles editor of the Harvard International Law Journal.
+Professor Davis taught in the areas of contracts, commercial law, alternative dispute resolution, arbitration, public international law, international business transactions, and 3L extended bar preparation.

 He is the creator of fast-track international commercial arbitration and the creator of the International Competitions for Online Dispute Resolution (ICODR) from 2000 to 2005 by which students from around the world competed in online negotiation, mediation, arbitration and litigation.
 He is a Board Member of the Society of American Law Teachers, former Council Member of the ABA Section on Dispute Resolution where he is Co-Chair of the Diversity Committee, and Liaison for the Section to the ABA Council for Racial and Ethnic Diversity in the Educational Pipeline (Pipeline Council).
 From 2007-2009 he was Co-chair of the Online Dispute Resolution Committee of the Section on Dispute Resolution.
 From 2000-2002, he was Assistant Reporter for the American Bar Association Task Force on E-commerce and Alternative Dispute Resolution.
 He is a former member and Subcommittee Chair for the Arbitration Competition for the ABA-Law Student Division Competitions Committee helping develop the arbitration moot court of the ABA.
 He led the successful effort in the American Society of International Law to pass only the 8th resolution in its history entitled the ASIL Centennial Resolution on Laws of War and Detainee Treatment.
 Professor Davis has given numerous presentations and speeches around the world.
 He is a Fellow of the National Center for Technology and Dispute Resolution.
 He is a contributing editor at Jurist and the SALTLAW Blog.
 He has published dozens of articles on topics related to international and domestic arbitration, online and offline dispute resolution, and international law.
 He has accepted to serve on the founding editorial board for the International Journal of Online Dispute Resolution, published by Eleven International Publishing, the publisher of the international treatise on ODR Theory and Practice.